House of Blues: Overview

 The first House of Blues opened on November 26, 1992, in the Harvard Square commercial district and retail area of Cambridge, Massachusetts, as a live music concert hall and restaurant.
-The company was originally financed by Dan Aykroyd, Aerosmith, Paul Shaffer, River Phoenix, Jim Belushi, and Harvard University, among others.
-This original location closed in 2003 as the company sought a larger Boston location.
-However, the hands-in-concrete driveway where members of the Blues Brothers and others left their mark, still remains.
-Aykroyd remains associated with the brand and is present for most openings, attending and performing as one half of The Blues Brothers.
+The company was financed by Dan Aykroyd, Aerosmith, Paul Shaffer, River Phoenix, Jim Belushi, John Candy, and Harvard University, among others.
+This location closed in 2003 as the company sought a larger Boston venue.
+However, the hands-in-concrete driveway where members of the Blues Brothers and others left their mark, remains.
+Aykroyd is still associated with the brand and attends most openings, performing as one half of The Blues Brothers.

 In 1993 House of Blues launched a 501(c)(3) non-profit called International House of Blues Foundation which provided arts programs, resources and musical instruments for youths.
 The Music Forward Foundation continues to provide services for youth and has generated more than $20 million of support for these programs over its 20+ year existence.
 Also in 1993, the syndicated program The House of Blues Radio Hour launched in partnership with CBS Radio Hour.
 The show is hosted by Aykroyd, in character as Elwood Blues, and focuses on the history of blues music and the contemporary artists honoring the art form.
 Its final episode aired in July 2017.

 In 1999, House of Blues acquired Universal Concerts from Seagram.
 On July 5, 2006, Live Nation acquired House of Blues Entertainment and created the Live Nation Club and Theater Division.
-As a division of Live Nation, the company currently operates 11 clubs throughout North America.
+As a division of Live Nation, the company operates 11 clubs throughout North America.